How to Make Next Year the Best Year Ever for Your Private Practice

 If your earnings are 10% or less, your business is at high risk.
 If this is you, then developing a strategy to improve profitability should be your #1 priority if you want to stay in business.

 To calculate your profit margins, subtract your costs from your earnings.
-Start by calculating these numbers for 2021, then project out to 2022.
+Start by calculating these numbers for last year, then project out to this year.

 You can calculate total gross revenue by multiplying the number of treatment plans with treatment plan value.